faizanxdev/assingnment_1/README.md

 1. **API Key Error**
    ```
-   ❌ Error: Please set your OpenAI API key in .env file
+   ❌ Error: Please set your Google Gemini API key in .env file
    ```
-   **Solution:** Add your OpenAI API key to the `.env` file
+   **Solution:** Add your Google Gemini API key to the `.env` file or environment variables

 2. **Import Errors**
    ```